HwWobbe/WipHww/README.md

     - learn from these PRs
       - and the tutorial - which seems quite effective
     - if my methodolgy is now adequate, I should start chunkingOut the larger historical comments
+      - reView the Counts since sudPages may be treated differently

   - re-test PythonH